 If you have a brick and mortar business that is eligible to show an address on the map, but the street view location is in the incorrect location, according to Google you can edit incorrect street view imagery in the following ways:

-- You can also add your own Street View imagery with the Street View app.
+You can also add your own Street View imagery with the Street View app.
 Please note: Taking this path does NOT replace the street view imagery, it only helps to provide additional imagery.

-In these cases, we recommend uploading your own high quality imagery to the profile in an effort to minimize the effect of the street view image.
-Additionally, uploading your own 360 imagery to the photosphere can help provide a more recent 360 view of your location.
+Eventually, Google will rephotograph the area, but until then, we recommend uploading your own high quality imagery to the profile in an effort to minimize the effect of the street view image.
+Additionally, in the 'Manage Street View imagery for your business' section of this page, Google suggests that uploading your own 360 imagery to the photosphere using Street View Studio can help provide a more recent 360 view of your location.
 These images appear on the street view layer of the map as a small blue dot.

+Local Business?
 Stay Ahead of Your Competitors with Local SEO.

 Learn more about how to get your business in the Google Local 3-Pack.